fnxpt/mambu-integration-service/README.md

-# Mambu integration accelerator
+# Mambu integration service demo in DBS

-Integration sample service with Mambu core banking API for retrieving arrangements and balances using product summary DBS capability
+The Mambu integration service enables you to connect with Mambu core banking API to:
+- Retrieve arrangement details
+- Retrieve account balances

 Installation
 ============